Brian P. Hogan

 I am a software developer, educator, published author, and technical editor with a passion for helping others improve.
 I am a technical editor for DigitalOcean, a cloud infrastructure provider, where I develop materials to educate software developers and system administrators.
 In addition, I build software as an independent consultant, I participate in open-source development, teach online courses, and mentor developers to help them get better at what they do.

-- Reviewed, tested, revised, and published articles from open-source software experts on the DigitalOcean community website, driving awareness and adoption of DigitalOcean's product offerings, and contributing to revenue.
+- Reviewed, tested, revised, and published articles from open-source software experts on the DigitalOcean community website through the Write for DOnations program, driving awareness and adoption of DigitalOcean’s product offerings and contributing to revenue.

-- Reviewed writing samples and topic ideas from authors, and worked with industry experts to create new content.
+- Reviewed writing samples and topic ideas from prospective authors, and worked with industry experts to identify new content opportunities.

-- Created automated workflows to manage virtual servers running Ubuntu, Debian 8, CentOS 7, and CoreOS using Docker, Vagrant, Bash, Ansible, and the DigitalOcean API.
+- Created automated workflows to manage virtual servers running Ubuntu, Debian 8, CentOS 7, and CoreOS using Docker, Terraform, Vagrant, Ansible, and the DigitalOcean API.

-- Facilitated discussions with internal teams on house style, new features, and department strategy.
+- Facilitated discussions with internal teams and mentored other editors on house style, new features, and department strategy.